carlosms/music-playground/README.md

 buf := make([]byte, nBytes)
 ```

-One byte holds the value of one sample.
-This value can be in the range [0..255], so we can fill them with random data.
+Because the **bit depth** is 1 byte, each byte holds the value of one sample.
+This value can be in the range `[0x00..0xFF]`, so we can fill them with random data.

 ```go
 for i := 0; i < nBytes; i++ {